jimmyhang6/Plaid-Lab/README.md

 5. Replace **1,000,000,000** with **0** on **line 47** for now - we’ll then have to calculate the right total balance

  * Before we can do that, we need just a little more programming background
- * See below or follow this [link](https://codepen.io/tiberiusf/pen/dgRezm?editors=0010) for an example of using a loop to calculate the sum of account balances
+ * See below (or follow this [link](https://codepen.io/tiberiusf/pen/dgRezm?editors=0010) and maximize the JS pane) for an example of using a loop to calculate the sum of account balances:

 ```js
 // In the function below we will use a "for loop" (represented